UPDATE 1-Illinois bonds trade higher in wake of state budget action

 (Recasts first sentence with other debt issuers, adds comments from portfolio manager and MMD analyst, adds details on Illinois House schedule)

-CHICAGO, July 5 A budget breakthrough over the holiday weekend boosted Illinois bond prices on Wednesday and the price lift was spreading to other municipal debt issuers in the state.
+CHICAGO, July 5 (Reuters) - A budget breakthrough over the holiday weekend boosted Illinois bond prices on Wednesday and the price lift was spreading to other municipal debt issuers in the state.

 A stalemate between Republican Governor Bruce Rauner and Democrats who control the legislature has left the nation's fifth-largest state without a complete budget for two fiscal years.
 Since fiscal 2018 began on Saturday, lawmakers passed a spending and revenue plan to avoid Illinois becoming the first-ever U.S. state whose credit is rated junk.